Samba (Krishna's son): Destruction of the Yadava clan

 One larger piece of the bolt was swallowed by a fish.
 That same fish was caught by a hunter named Jara, who in his past life was Vali in the Ramayana.
-He removed the iron piece from his catch and noticing that it had a point and arrow head like shape, sharpened it as such and stuck it onto the tip of one of his arrows.
+He removed the iron piece from his catch and noticing that it had a point and arrowhead-like shape, sharpened it as such and stuck it onto the tip of one of his arrows.
 The hunter Jara mistook Krishna's partly visible left foot for a deer and shot the arrow.
 The arrow mortally wounded Krishna resulting in his departure from the earth.